About subordinated generalizations of 3 classical models of option pricing: Subordinated CRR model

-\begin{theorem} Let us assume that the conditional expectation and variance of (conditional) returns of the stock $\chi^{(n)}_j$ are proportional to time interval $\frac{1}{n}$:
+\begin{Theorem} Let us assume that the conditional expectation and variance of (conditional) returns of the stock $\chi^{(n)}_j$ are proportional to time interval $\frac{1}{n}$:

-Under this assumption and the previously introduced construction of a conditional binomial tree, we have \end{theorem} \begin{Proof} First, we are going to show that for large $n$, the distribution of $\displaystyle\frac{\ZCRR(\tau)}{\ZCRR(0)}$ can be approximated by conditional log-normal distribution.
-Note, that by independence of realizations of $S(t)$ (for $t\in(0,T]$), after conditioning one can treat $S(t)$ as a constant in the parent process distribution.
-Thus, for any $\tau = S(t)$ where $t\in(0,T]$, we have
+Under this assumption and the previously introduced construction of a conditional binomial tree, we have \end{Theorem} \begin{Proof} For the purpose of this proof, let us define for $t\geq0$.
+Let us denote: $p(x,t)$ - PDF of $X_{n}(t)$, $\vartheta\left(x,t\right)$ - PDF of $S(t)$, $h(x,t)$ - PDF of $X_{n}(S(t))$.
+By the total probability formula, we get: